 - In the Devices to Notify area, do one of the following:

 - Select All Devices to notify recipients on all of their available devices.

 - Select specific device types on which to notify recipients (click the arrows to display additional device names within each type).

 - Click Save Changes.

 Before you can send notifications with your form, you must deploy it.
 Deploying a form makes it available for use.
 Depending on how you deploy a form, it may be available from the web user interface, xMatters mobile apps, the REST API, or a combination of those.
 If a form is not deployed, it cannot be used to send notifications and any associated flows won't run.

 It is a best practice to deploy forms only to the locations where message senders need to access them; for example, deploy forms to the mobile app if message senders need to use them when they are on the go.
 Deploy a form to web services only when you want to initiate that form from another application.

 - Click the drop-down list beside the form name.
 (The label for this list varies depending on the options selected.)

 - Select the deployment options that you want to enable:

-- Enable for Web Service: allows the form to be accessed by the REST API.
-For more information about using the REST API to initiate events, see the Events endpoint.
+- Enable for Web Service: Allows the form to be accessed by the REST API.
+For more information about using the REST API to initiate alerts, see the REST API help.